-- 1. Log in to the Windows Server as an administrator. - $\mbox{ 2.
-Start the Historian installation by double-clicking the {\tt InstallLauncher.exe file}. } \label{eq:linking}$

-This file is found on your ISO or DVD.

-3. Click the Install Historian link to start the Historian installation.
+- 1. Log in to the Windows Server as an administrator. - 2.
+Start the Historian installation by double-clicking the InstallLauncher.exe file.
+This file is found on your ISO or DVD. - 3.
+Click the Install Historian link to start the Historian installation.
+The Historian Welcome splash screen appears. - 4.
+Click Next.

+The End User License Agreement appears.

+- 5. Read the license agreement and check Accept. - Click Next.
+The Where do you want to install Historian? prompt appears.
-7. To install on the default disk C:\, click Next.

-9. On the Choose the type of install you want to perform screen, select Historian Mirror Primary Server and click Next.
+- 7. To install on the default disk C: \, click Next.The Override the default Historian data path screen appears. - Click Next to use the default path.
+The default Historian Data Path is C:\Proficy Historian Data. - 9.
+On the Choose the type of install you want to perform screen, select Historian Mirror Primary Server and click Next.